ortus-docs/commandbox-docs/embedded-server/configuring-your-server/ssl-certs/README.md

 The cert file and private key can be a PEM encoded file, or a DER-format binary file.

-You can also use a PFX file (PKCS #8) by specifying it in the `web.ssl.keyFile` setting and then put the password for the PFX file in the `web.ssl.keyPass` setting.
+You can also use a PFX file (PKCS #8) by specifying it in the `web.ssl.certFile` setting and then put the password for the PFX file in the `web.ssl.keyPass` setting.
 You won't use the `web.ssl.keyFile` setting for a PFX since the private key is contained in the main file.

 ## Generating a Server Cert